Vikash082/ecs-playground/README.md

 *placementStrategy* : The algorithm for task placement or termination.
 There are 3 options; *binpack* - Place tasks based on the least available amount of CPU or memory, *random* -  Place tasks randomly and *spread* - Place tasks evenly based on the specified attribute

  - Create the services.
+Make sure to replace the targetGroupArn and role in the json file with the respective ARNs.
 Finally, after all this work, we will have some containers running.

 ```
 aws ecs create-service --cli-input-json file://ecs/services/auth.json